dinschr/dinschrift-shop-api/README.md

-# POD-JSON – Dinschrift Print-on-Demand REST API
+# Dinschrift Shop API – Machine-to-Machine B2B Fulfillment

-POD-JSON is a simple JSON format and REST-style HTTP API concept for sending print-on-demand T-shirt and textile orders **from one machine to another**.
+The Dinschrift Shop API is a streamlined REST-style HTTP API for sending print-on-demand textile orders **from one machine to another**.

-This repository describes:

-- **POD-JSON Lite** – a minimal order data model that fits Dinschrift’s real production workflow.
-- The **Order API** concept – how external systems can:
-  - submit orders,
-  - check stock,
-  - fetch product / SKU information,
-  - read order status.
+This repository describes our **Shop-Centric** fulfillment model.
+Rather than dealing with complex image uploads, DPI calculations, and print coordinates, integrators simply order pre-approved designs directly from their Dinschrift B2B Merch Shops.

 The focus is on:

-- Keeping the format **simple** for integrators (including low-code tools).
+- Keeping the integration **frictionless** for developers and low-code tools (Zapier, Make, n8n, etc.).
+- Utilizing a **Shop-Centric workflow** (Order by `design_hash` instead of raw image data).
-- Matching **Dinschrift’s internal workflow** (SKU-based, RIP-driven production).
+- Matching **Dinschrift’s internal workflow** (SKU-based, automated production).
-- Being easy to evolve as we learn from pilots.

-> **Status**
-> This specification is in **pilot / draft** state and may change.
+> **Status** > This V2 specification is currently in **beta**.
 > Do not rely on it in production without a direct agreement with Dinschrift.

 ---